MathBuddy: A Multimodal System for Affective Math Tutoring: Automatic Evaluation

+\autoref{tab:ablation} highlights the importance of student emotion features mapped to education theory in enhancing the tutor's pedagogical capabilities.
+Across both the simple and complex prompts, prompting the model with relevant pedagogical strategies based on the detected emotion of the student results in a steep performance gain (by 9 points and 2 points through simple and complex prompts respectively).
+For the ablation study, we have used the Qwen2.5-7B-Socratic-LM \cite{liu2024socraticlm} model.
+Since it is a smaller model, providing only the emotional information misguides the model.
+However, when instructions are grounded in educational theory, for instance, directing that if a student exhibits boredom, the instructional response should aim to enhance the learner’s motivation, the model demonstrates a markedly stronger performance.

 In general, across all dimensions, the emotion feature seems to have resulted in a performance gain particularly in \emph{humanlikeness}, \emph{actionability}, \emph{coherence} and \emph{tutor tone}.
-Each of these dimensions are related to a human's empathetic side, again indicating to the significance of modeling student emotions in the models.
-Since we only have an annotated textual dataset, the quantitative results reported in Table \ref{tab:results} only models emotions extracted from textual conversation.
-We evaluate the multimodal system in real-time through a user study discussed in the following section (\autoref{sec:UserStudy}) using the best model (LearnLM).
+Each of these dimensions is related to a human's empathetic side, again indicating the significance of modeling student emotions in the models.
+Since we only have an annotated textual dataset, the quantitative results reported in \autoref{tab:results} only employed emotions extracted from textual conversation.
+We evaluate the multimodal system in real-time through a user study discussed in the following section (\autoref{sec:UserStudy}) using the best model (LearnLM+).